amit-sahu13/Alpha-Electronics/README.md

 3) PHP :- To connect my contact form with the database.
 4) MySQL :- To store all the data in the database server.

-I have developed my own API to fetch the products and that also I will publish it soon.